 As promised, let me continue with my venture with VPN protocols.
 You will get to read a lot about different free VPN services around the Internet but hardly will people tell you how these VPN services function.
 It is when you understand the technicalities hidden behind these VPN services, that you are able to choose for the best VPN service for yourself.
 Learn about the L2TP protocol.

 Other VPN protocols that I have already discussed (list will be updated as and when new articles are written):

 NOTE: Remember to read these in the order given above so that you understand them more clearly.

-Today, we will throw some light on Layer 2 Tunneling Protocol which is also called as L2TP in short.
-This protocol was created in co-ordination with the likes of Microsoft and Cisco.
+Today, we will throw some light on the Layer 2 Tunneling Protocol which is also called L2TP in short.
+This protocol was created in coordination with the likes of Microsoft and Cisco.
 Layer 2 Tunneling Protocol was actually a combination of two different protocols given below:

 - Layer 2 Forwarding (L2F) protocol owned and developed by Cisco.

 - Point-to-Point tunneling protocol owned and developed by Microsoft.